jasonliang-dev/jasonliang-dev.github.io/pages/metatables-in-c.md

 implement the same pattern outside of Lua.
 This article describes how you can do that.

-## Calling C functions from Lua
+## Running Lua from C

-Just to get started off, we'll expose a C function that we can call on the Lua side.
 Let's start off with a host program:

 ```c
 #define MAKE_LIB